-(1) Includes units of partnership interest in the Operating Partnership which may be exchanged for shares of common stock.
+(1) Includes units of partnership interest in the Operating Partnership, which units may be exchanged for shares of common stock.

-- enter into hedging transactions with broker-dealers or other financial institutions, which may in turn engage in short sales of the shares in the course of hedging the positions they assume, - · sell the shares short and redeliver the shares to close out such short positions, - enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to them of shares offered by this prospectus, which they may in turn resell, or - · pledge shares to a broker-dealer or other financial institution, which, upon a default, they may in turn resell.
+- sell the shares short and redeliver the shares to close out such short positions, - enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to them of shares offered by this prospectus, which they may in turn resell, or - · pledge shares to a broker-dealer or other financial institution, which, upon a default, they may in turn resell.